Meyer Memorial Trust

 Key Takeaways for Grant Writers

-• Justice-centered alignment is essential: Meyer has fundamentally shifted from equity to justice.
+• Justice-centred alignment is essential: Meyer has fundamentally shifted from equity to justice.
 Applications must demonstrate how work accelerates racial, social, and economic justice, not just reduces disparities.
-Use justice-centered language and frame your work in terms of root causes and systems change.
+Use justice-centred language and frame your work in terms of root causes and systems change.

-• Community leadership matters more than service delivery: Meyer prioritizes work led by and centered on BIPOC communities.
-Emphasize authentic community voice in project design, community organizing, and movement-building strategies over traditional service delivery models.
+• Community leadership matters more than service delivery: Meyer prioritises work led by and centred on BIPOC communities.
+Emphasise authentic community voice in project design, community organising, and movement-building strategies over traditional service delivery models.

-• Collaboration and intersectionality strengthen applications: Meyer values organizations that work across sectors, collaborate with partners, and recognize how issues intersect.
+• Collaboration and intersectionality strengthen applications: Meyer values organisations that work across sectors, collaborate with partners, and recognise how issues intersect.
 Highlight partnerships, shared strategies, and networks that connect work across issues and communities.

 • Be prepared for feedback and reapplication: If not selected after an Inquiry Application, Meyer encourages dialogue about your proposal.
 Use this as an opportunity to strengthen future applications with their specific guidance on alignment and approach.